BryanMwangi/pine/README.md

 	return nil
 }

+// errors are handled internally depending on the restart policy of the cron
+// If no restart policy is set, the error will cause the job to be removed
-//returning an error will immediately stop the task and place it out of the queue func logError() error {
+// immediately from the queue
+func logError() error {
 	return fmt.Errorf("Error")
 }